Sean Dunne opposes High Court move to extend bankruptcy

 Mr Dunne’s Irish bankruptcy was due to expire in July 2016 but continues pending the outcome of the full hearing concerning whether any extension, which can be for a maximum five years, should be granted.

-In May 2016, Mr Lehane initiated the bankruptcy extension application due to Mr Dunne’s alleged non-coperation,
+In May 2016, Mr Lehane initiated the bankruptcy extension application due to Mr Dunne’s alleged non-co-operation,

 The first witness was US lawyer Timothy Miltenberger, who represents the “Chapter 7” trustee dealing with Mr Dunne’s US bankruptcy.